mrsquig/curling_timer/README.md

 Preset profiles can be defined via a JSON file.
 The default file is named `server_profiles.json` and a customized file path can be specified via the `--profiles` flag.

+## Back end admin panel

+The timer admin panel can be accessed via `/admin`.
+For example: `http://127.0.0.1:5000/admin`.
+Users may register for the admin panel by navigating to `/admin/register`.
+The first users to be added to the database has all permissions.
+Subsequent users have no permissions and must be granted permissions.
+The permission system allows for individual control for the following actions:

+- Manage users
+- Manage league scheduling
+- Manage bonspiel scheduling
+- Manage timer profiles
+- View timer schedule

 ## Front end
 An example PyGame front end is provided in `app.py` Simply run to start the front end.